batect/batect.dev/src/pages/privacy.md

 ## General principles

 As an open source project, the Batect project does not have the resources to run detailed user studies to understand best how to design features or prioritise work, and instead relies on community feedback and data.
-We collect data only for the purpose of understanding how Batect and its related services are used, maintaining Batect and its related services, monitoring the security and performance of its related services, and improving Batect and its related services.
+We collect data only for the purpose of:

+- understanding how the Batect application and its related services ("Batect") are used
+- maintaining and improving Batect
+- monitoring the security, availability and performance of Batect

 Data is not: